DanielIsaev/revelio/README.md

 # Revelio

 Revelio is a Python tool for web pentesting.
-As the name suggests, it reveals subdomains, verifies thier are alive, takes screenshots,
+As the name suggests, it reveals subdomains, verifies they are alive, takes screenshots,
-checks for potential subdomain takeovers, and finally it pulls archive data for each subdomain.
+checks for potential subdomain takeovers, and finally it pulls archive data fromthe wayback machine for each subdomain.
 Revelio combines the following GO tools:
 <>  subfinder     https://github.com/projectdiscovery/subfinder (requires GO V1.19 and higher)
 <>  assetfinder   https://github.com/tomnomnom/assetfinder
 <>  httprobe      https://github.com/tomnomnom/httprobe